Call-to-action: What You Need to Know about CTAs

 Calls-to-action: Click and Tap

 When you’re planning your emails, you have to understand that a big part of your email recipients will open your email on a mobile device.
-It means that your CTA should be optimised for both point-and-click mouse action and finger tapping on the small screen.
+It means that your CTA should be optimized for both point-and-click mouse action and finger-tapping on the small screen.

 If you’re using buttons, think about the size of the button.
-It needs to be large enough for easy tap and have enough spacing around it.
+It must be large enough for easy tap and have enough spacing around it.
 Litmus suggests going with Apple guidelines and starting with at least 44 pixels square.

 Don’t forget the positioning of the button.
 Do you think you should centre-align it?
 Or maybe move it to the left- or right-hand side of the email?